 Representativeness of test portion: As previously indicated, a laboratory sample can range from 100 g – 3 kg in mass, depending on the species, whereas the resulting test potion that will be used to carry out the analysis can range from 200 mg – 1 g in mass.
 Due to this large difference in size between the lab sample and the test portion, validation tests have to be carried to ensure the representativeness of the test portion.
 Similarly to the approach provided above, this involves either:

-Processing a sample that has been spiked with 1 LMO/ GMO grain in 10,000 non-LMO/ non-GMO grains of the same species; or
+Processing a sample that has been spiked with 1 LMOgrain in 10,000 non-LMO grains of the same species; or

 Processing a sample that has been spiked with one grain from species A (for example corn) in 10,000 grains of species B (for example soybean).
 Grains from species A and B should be of similar size.